backand/docs/docs/scenarios/fbuserinfo/index.md

 1. Add new Field in the users object named **fuid**
 1. Click **Validate & Update** and **Ok** in the dialog

-Now, when a user signs up to your app using Facebook as a social login provider, you will see the users's FBID in the **users** object.
+Now, when a user signs up to your app using Facebook as a social login provider, you will see the users's FUID in the **users** object.

 ### Getting Facebook data in Backand code